EEEEEEEEEEEEEEEEEEEIEEEEEEEEEEEEEEEEEE/WTHEME-SUBLIME/README.md

      # For syntax colors:
      Download the wuseman.tmTheme file
-     Copy the tmTheme file into: ~/.config/sublime-text-3/Packages/User/'
+     copy the tmTheme file into: ~/.config/sublime-text-3/Packages/User/
-     That's it!
+     You will now be able to use my color scheme by press Preferences/ColorScheme in toolbar That's it!

      # For theme: